by Colleen McGuire

 Cat and I saw plenty of stray dogs in Cappadocia and the most astonishing thing is how the Turks treat them.

 It isn’t just a matter of frequently observing restauranteurs, shop keepers and others tossing quality left-overs to stray dogs.
 While bicycling on a rural road, we saw a taxi driver take time to pull over to give some meaty bones to one stray dog who had decided to accompany us on our bike ride.
 I thought the driver was just throwing away his lunch and it was a coincidence that a dog was there to eat it.
-I asked him about this gesture and he replied that he always
+I asked him about this gesture and he replied

 saves uneaten food